blackfalcon/Front-End-Devloper__Book-of-Answers/questions.md

 #### CSS Questions:

-* What is the difference between classes and IDs in CSS?
+* What is CSS selector specificity and how does it work?
 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
 * Describe Floats and how they work.
 * Describe z-index and how stacking context is formed.
 * Describe BFC(Block Formatting Context) and how it works.
 * What are the various clearing techniques and which is appropriate for what context?
-* Explain CSS sprites, and how you would implement them on a page or site.
-* What are your favourite image replacement techniques and which do you use when?
 * How would you approach fixing browser-specific styling issues?
 * How do you serve your pages for feature-constrained browsers?
   * What techniques/processes do you use?